Kill Fire AntsSuccess is not the result of spontaneous combustion; you must set yourself on fire. - Reggie Leach

 Diatomaceous Earth

-One of the new fire ant control methods we've recently discovered is diatomaceous earth.
 Diatomaceous Earth (DE) is made up of silicate shells of microscopic sea creatures called diatoms.
-The shell fragments contain millions of razor sharp edges, which from what we gather, lacerate the exoskeleton or disturb the waxy coating that retains moisture.
+The shell fragments contain millions of razor sharp edges, which from what we gather, disturb the waxy coating that retains moisture.
 What little information we have suggests that the diatomaceous earth can lead to dehydration in 12 to 24 hours and will be more successful when it is hotter and less humid.

-The issue is that the ants detect the dirt, will attempt to avoid contact with the diatomaceous earth, so simply putting a ring of dust around a mound, or pouring some down into the mound may not be completely effective by itself.
-In any case, we believe that combing diatomaceous earth with any the other techniques listed below may aid in it's effectiveness.
+The issue is that the ants detect the dirt and will attempt to avoid contact with the diatomaceous earth, so simply putting a ring of dust around a mound or pouring some down into the mound may not be completely effective by itself.
+In any case, we believe that combining diatomaceous earth with any of the other techniques listed here may aid in it's effectiveness.

 Please contact us with any feedback you would like to share on the effectiveness of diatomaceous earth.